 models, and decision-making under uncertainty, with applications

 in sports, games, public policy, and the social sciences.
+Dr.

-statistics and data science community through professional
+and data science community through professional society service,

-society service, conference organization, and scholarly
+conference organization, and scholarly leadership.
+Particularly

-leadership.
-Particularly relevant to CSAS, he has been one of
+relevant to CSAS, he has been one of the organizers of the New

-the organizers of the New England Symposium on Statistics in
+England Symposium on Statistics in Sports (NESSIS), a

-that brings together students, researchers, and practitioners
+students, researchers, and practitioners working at the

-shaped how modern performance evaluation problems are formulated
+performance evaluation problems are formulated and solved.

 Dean